MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 * Decoder: Responsible for generating the output token-by-token.
 It uses masked self-attention to prevent tokens from seeing future tokens.
 This prevents "cheating" forcing the model to generate only on previous tokens.
 Then, it applies cross-attention, using the output from the encoder to predict the next token in the output sequence.
 It then undergoes auto-regressive decoding as that output is passed back into the decoder.
 * Final steps: The final steps include going throught the Linear & Softmax process.
 The Linear is responsible for creating an output vector containing a certain number of logits (the size of the model vocab).
 These logits are then converted into a probability distribution between 0 and 1.
 This represents the probability of each token that could be generated as the next word.

-Essentailly, the encoder on the left receives the text and input and contextualises it using the self-attention and feedforward networks

 # Training dataset
 The training data was acquired from the BioLaySumm-2025-Layman dataset track from the https://huggingface.co/datasets/BioLaySumm/BioLaySumm2025-LaymanRRG-opensource-track from Huggingface.